amchagas/kerko/README.md

 * Integration: although a [standalone application][KerkoApp] is available, Kerko itself is not an application, but it can be integrated into any Flask application.
-* Command line interface: Kerko provides commands for synchronizing or cleaning data.
+* Command line interface: Kerko provides commands for synchronizing or deleting its data.
 These can be invoked through the `flask` command (see [Command line interface](#command-line-interface-cli)).

 ## Requirements